SquireTournamentServices/SquireBot/README.md

 ## Setup

 To get SquireBot working on your server, you need to do the following.
 First, add the default roles and channels that SquireBot will be using
  1. Create a "Tournament Admin" Discord Role.
  2. Create a "Tournament Judge" Discord Role.
  3. Create a channel titled "match-pairings"
  4. Create two channel category titled "Matches" and "More Matches".

 # Setup

 To get this bot working on your server, you to only do a few things.
 First, add the bot to your server [here](https://discord.com/api/oauth2/authorize?client_id=784967512106074183&permissions=8&scope=bot).
 This will get the bot all necessary permissions, namely:
- - Manage roles and channels
- - Send messages
- - Read message history
- - Mention Everyone
- - Add Reactions
+ - Administrator *Discord changed a few things that made this required*

 Note, SquireBot will **never** use `@everyone` but needs that permission so it can mention arbitary roles.
 SquireBot makes roles for each tournament and each match in a tournament and uses these roles to alert players about the status of their match (such as the recording of a result, result confirmation, and time in round).

 # Using SquireBot
 SquireBot's commands are broken into three categories, player, judge, and admin commands.
-Each category is protected by the judge and admin roles.
+Each category is protected by the `judge` and `tournament admin` roles.
 This prevents players from using judge commands and judges from using admin commands; however, admin can still use any command and judges can still use player commands.
-Since tournament admin are pinged when a player tries to use a command that they do not have permission to, the help message that SquireBot gives is catered to that user's role.
+Since tournament admin are pinged when a player tries to use a command that they do not have permission to, the help message that
+SquireBot gives is catered to that user's role.

 To see SquireBot's help message, use the command `!squirebot-help`.
 In that message will be the below links, which go into more depth about each command.
 There are two other links which are crash courses for new tournament admin and players.
 These are also linked in the help message.

  - [Player Commands](https://gitlab.com/TylerBloom/SquireBot/-/blob/master/docs/PlayerCommands.md)
  - [Judge Commands](https://gitlab.com/TylerBloom/SquireBot/-/blob/master/docs/JudgeCommands.md)